Water Spinach Cuttings: Bucket Greens Fast

 Troubleshooting Bucket-Grown Water Spinach

-• Mosquito larvae: Replace the water immediately, rinse the bucket, and cover open gaps with fine mesh that does not pinch stems.
+• Mosquito larvae: Change water immediately, cover gaps with mesh.

-• Algae bloom: Shade the bucket sides, feed less often, and refresh part of the water more frequently.
+• Algae bloom: Shade bucket sides, feed less, refresh water more often.

 Safe Disposal Before You Finish the Season